-This sheet pan nachos recipe uses the same San Diego-style carne asada steak use for Carne Asada Quesadillas, Carne Asada Tacos, Street Tacos and Carne Asada Fries.
+The BEST Carne Asada Nachos recipe with Carne Asada Seasoning!
+This sheet pan nachos recipe uses my San Diego-style carne asada steak used in in all of my 5-star rated Carne Asada Recipes, including Carne Asada Tacos, Carne Asada Tortas, and Carne Asada Fries recipes.

 San Diego Mexican Food

-The base for our carne asada nachos (Nachos Con Carne Asada) is our famous San Diego-style Carne Asada recipe.
+The base for our carne asada nachos (Nachos Con Carne Asada) is our famous San Diego-style Carne Asada Marinade recipe.
 If you’ve ever been to San Diego and grubbed down on carne asada burritos from the local Roberto’s/Alberto’s/Filiberto’s, you know what style I’m talking about.
 Cheesecake Factory carne asada steak it is not.

 Our carne asada marinade is unparalleled.
 This carne asada steak recipe has been perfected over the last 12 years and is beloved by those “in the know”.
 San Diego Mexican food really is in a class of their own.
+Use it to make these Beef Sliders.

 Steak Nachos Ingredients

-Carne Asada Steak – Flank Steak, Red Wine Vinegar, Vegetable Oil, Lime, Orange, Cilantro, Garlic, Salt, White pepper, Cumin, Chili Powder, Mexican Oregano and Ground Cloves.
+Carne Asada – Flank Steak, Red Wine Vinegar, Vegetable Oil, Lime, Orange, Cilantro, Garlic, Salt, White pepper, Cumin, Chili Powder, Mexican Oregano and Ground Cloves.

 Nachos – Tortilla Chips, cheese, guacamole, sour cream and pico de gallo.